New maritime centre based at the Gosport and Fareham Trust

 The marine and maritime careers centre consists of purpose-built classrooms located metres from GFM school Bay House in Stokes Bay.

-The scheme has been backed by Olympic sailing gold medalist Sir Ben Ainslie and MP Caroline Dinenage while Alex Thomson, who attended Bay House School, is the patron of the GFM Marine and Maritime curriculum.
+The scheme has been backed by Olympic sailing gold medalist Sir Ben Ainslie and MP Caroline Dineage while Alex Thomson, who attended Bay House School, is the patron of the GFM Marine and Maritime curriculum.

 Alex Thomson says: “As Patron of the Gosport and Fareham Multi-Academy Trust, I welcome the news that building will commence on the new Marine and Maritime Careers Centre.